 Pre-existing Condition Exclusion

 This exclusion also applies to disabilities which were diagnosed, or for which medical care was received, during this 12-month period before the date your coverage began or was increased.

-If you wish to enroll again or increase the amount of coverage, you will need to wait until the next open enrollment, and the new coverage amount will be subject to the pre-existing condition exclusion.
+If you wish to enroll again or increase the amount of coverage, you will need to wait until the next Open Enrollment, and the new coverage amount will be subject to the pre-existing condition exclusion.